Do you want a moneymaking blog, but struggle to produce enough original content?

-This guide on how to write blog posts faster will help you increase your writing output by three times or more.
+My guide on how to write blog posts faster will help you increase writing output by three times or more.

 These tips helped me to write my PhD thesis (over 50,000 words) in just one month.
 They also enable me to publish a new blog post every day – and run two moneymaking blogs.

 What’s more, writing blog posts doesn’t take up my whole day, Using these tips, I can smash out a blog post of 2,000 + words in just a couple of hours.

 Armed with these expert tips, you’ll build a moneymaking blog in record time.

 Google loves fresh, relevant, extensive content.
 To rank well in the searches, your blog needs to achieve topical authority.
 That means covering many aspects of one topic.

 It goes without saying – never plagiarize other people’s work in your quest to write blog posts faster.
 The tips in this article are all designed to help you write original content – the only way it should be.

 If you have a brand-new blog, I recommend publishing a new post every day (or at least every other day) to achieve maximum results with your SEO.
 Oh, and start generating revenue quickly!

 Now could be a good time to read my guide on how to make money with SEO

 OK, let’s dive in and learn how to write blog posts faster.